wtsia/rover/content/Posts/Deploying A Proxmox VE Server.md

 One of the most valuable lessons in any homelab is learning to troubleshoot.

 I encountered an issue while port scanning using `nmap` that the service was not available.
-Scanning the port should'be shown something like:
+Scanning the port should'be shown something like (as an example):

 ```
-PS C:\Users\winst> nmap -sU -p <port> <ip_address>
+> nmap -sU -p <port> <ip_address>
 Starting Nmap 7.97 ( https://nmap.org ) at 2012-12-21 13:37 -0400
 Nmap scan report for <ip_address>
 Host is up (0.0040s latency).